eldskald/dotfiles/README.md

 ### Alacritty

 After installing the dotfiles, a `override.toml` file will be added to `~/.config/alacritty/` to change anything, like window opacity, mappings or font.

+### KDE Plasma

+These are not in this repository, so you can mess around and change your settings without git seeing anything.
+You can run `konsave -a eldskald` to re-apply them back, or just `sh install.sh kde` should work too.